GalSim-developers/GalSim/INSTALL.md

 ii) Mac OSX
 -----------
 a) Use of Fink -- the `fink` (http://www.finkproject.org) package management software is popular with Mac users.
-Once it is installed, all of the library dependencies of GalSim can be added with the following commands:
+Once it is installed, you can get either most or all of the prerequisites using it, depending on whether you want to use GalSim with the fink version of python (`/sw/bin/python`) or the system python (`/usr/bin/python`) or something else still.

+If you are happy with running GalSim using the fink version of python 2.7, you can install everything with the following commands:

-    fink install scons
+    fink install scons fftw3 tmv0 python27 numpy-py27 pyfits-py27 yaml-py27 \
+    boost1.35-python27
+    scons PYTHON=/sw/bin/python2.7 TMV_DIR=/sw
-    fink install fftw3
+    scons install

+(assuming your fink installation is in /sw.)

+To run the unit tests, you will also need nosetests, which you can also get from fink:

-    fink install tmv0
+    fink install nose-py27
+    scons tests NOSETESTS=/sw/bin/nosetests

+If you want to use the system python, or some other version, then the fink python installations will not work.
+You will need to manually install numpy, pyFits, pyYaml and nose, for example using easy_install, with your chosen Python.

+For the system python, you can use fink for Boost, but you will want a different package than above:

-    fink install boost1.46.1.cmake
+    fink install scons fftw3 tmv0 boost1.46.1.cmake
-(Python 2.6 should already be in `/usr/bin/python` but fink can also be asked to install a version into its `/sw/bin` directory.)

-However, there is a slight caveat regarding the use of fink-installed Boost C++ and the Enthought Python Distribution or other third party-maintained Python distributions.
-These are not necessarily automatically detected as the installed version of Python when fink installs the Boost C++ library.

-The solution is to install Boost C++ manually.
+    scons TMV_DIR=/sw

+For other python versions, the fink-installed Boost usually will not work, so you can only use fink for SCons, FFTW and TMV.
+So you will probably need to install Boost manually.
 This can be done by following the instructions of Section 1.v), above.

-You may still need to install NumPy and PyFITS manually, e.g. using easy_install, with your chosen Python.
-This is because the fink of these Python modules install and use a fink Python build in `/sw/bin/python2.7` (or similar), which may not be your desired version.
-Of course, if you have setup your default Python to be the fink/Macports installed version, using these package managers to install NumPy and PyFITS will be fine.

 b) Macports -- this is another popular Mac package management project (http://www.macports.org/) with similar functionality to fink, although TMV is not supported but can be easily installed by following the instructions in Section 1.iv).

-Note that when using MacPorts to install boost, you may need to explicitly indicate Boost.Python, for example
+Note that when using MacPorts to install Boost, you may need to explicitly indicate Boost.Python, for example

     sudo port install boost +python27

-You may still need to install NumPy and PyFITS manually, e.g. using easy_install, with your chosen Python.
-This is because when fink installs these Python modules, it use a fink Python built in /sw/bin/python2.7 (or similar), which may not be your desired version.
-Of course, if you have setup your default Python to be the fink or Macports installed version, using these package managers to install NumPy and PyFITS will be fine.
+As with fink, you may still need to install NumPy and PyFITS manually, e.g. using easy_install, with your chosen Python.

-#5.
-More SCons options
+# 5. More SCons options
 ***

 Here is a fairly complete list of the options you can pass to SCons to control